arnillacej/myappsample/README.md

-this is my app test for github
+this is my app test for github. it can be improved.